 The Acer GN246HL Bbid is not bad for multimedia.
 Watching movies or TV shows on Netflix or YouTube will look good, but the 1080p resolution will be limiting to some users.
 Dark room performance isn't great with the limited contrast and poor black uniformity.
 The viewing angle is disappointing, so it isn't great for sharing clips with other people.

 The Acer GN246HL Bbid is mediocre for media creation.
 The 1080p resolution and the lack of ergonomic options might be limiting to some.
 The poor coverage of the professional Adobe RGB color space makes it less than ideal for professional users.
 Picture quality is decent, but the dark room performance isn't great and blacks are never truly black.

 The Acer GN246HL Bbid does not support HDR.
-For HDR gaming, there aren't a lot of choices.
-The Samsung CHG70 is a good choice.

-The design of the Acer GN246HL Bbid is basic with a good build quality.
+The design of the Acer GN246HL Bbid is basic with good build quality.
 It's entirely made of plastic and does not feel high-end or look stylish.
 The stand supports the monitor well and there is no provision for cable management.
 Adjustment options are only limited to tilt, which can make it hard to position it into a comfortable viewing position or to rotate it for sharing.
-It is a very thin and lightweight monitor, allowing mobile professionals to set up an office pretty much anywhere.
+It's a very thin and lightweight monitor, allowing mobile professionals to set up an office pretty much anywhere.